The Royal Crescent Hotel & Spa

 A soothing haven of calm and sophistication, with award-winning dining and spa

 A wonderful option for both couples and families

 Gorgeous gardens which provide a secluded retreat for relaxing, dining and drinks

 Ideal location for exploring historic Bath or venturing beyond the city to discover the Cotswolds

 Best time to Visit

 It is very difficult to predict the weather in the United Kingdom - in the summer from May to late September is generally seen as the most pleasant time to visit.
 Rainfall is difficult to predict - but the UK does not receive as much as many are led to believe!
 In the winters, temperatures do fall, but there is nothing better than finding a remote pub with a roaring fire to sit beside after a long walk in the country.

-Call us on to start planning your vacation to The Royal Crescent Hotel & Spa or take a look at our itineraries to Oxford Bath The Cotswolds
+Call us on to start planning your holiday to The Royal Crescent Hotel & Spa or take a look at our itineraries to United Kingdom

 Perfectly located in historic Bath, the Royal Crescent Hotel & Spa is a sophisticated urban retreat blending period Georgian charm and modern luxury.
 Its secret gardens, award-winning spa and fine hospitality make the Royal Crescent our top pick in Bath.